-The Company entered into an operating lease for its corporate headquarters with an entity that is wholly owned by the chief executive officer of the Company.
+The Company entered into an operating lease for the occupancy of office space in a building in Cincinnati, Ohio with an entity that is wholly owned by the chief executive officer of the Company.
 The Company has evaluated its relationship with the related party and concluded that the related party is not a variable interest entity because the Company has no direct ownership interest or relationship other than the lease.
-The lease for headquarters is for an initial term of twelve years through November 2022 with a renewal option for one 10-year term at prevailing market rates.
-In Q3 2021, the Company accounted for the renewal option, as it became reasonably certain it would be exercised per the agreement, by extending the lease term through November 2032.
+The lease was renewed in the first quarter of fiscal year 2023 for a term of ten years through December 2032 with a renewal option for one 10-year term at prevailing market rates.
 The Company pays rent, taxes, insurance, and maintenance expenses that arise from the use of the property.
 Annual base rent for its corporate headquarters allows for adjustments to the rental rate annually for increases in the consumer price index.
-Operating lease cost recognized for the three months ended June 30, 2022 and 2021 was \$0.5 million, respectively, and \$1.1 million and \$1.0 million for the six months ended June 30, 2022 and 2021, respectively.
+Operating lease cost recognized for the three months ended March 31, 2023 and 2022 was \$0.6 million, respectively.
 The operating lease cost was allocated between Total direct costs and Selling, general and administrative in the condensed consolidated statements of operations.
-The Operating lease right-of-use assets at June 30, 2022 and December 31, 2021 were \$19.0 million and \$19.7 million, respectively, in the condensed consolidated balance sheets.
-The current and long-term portions of the lease liabilities at June 30, 2022 were \$1.5 million and \$17.5 million, and were recognized in Other current liabilities and Operating lease liabilities in the condensed consolidated balance sheets.
-The current liabilities and Operating lease liabilities in the condensed consolidated balance sheets.
+The Operating lease right-of-use assets at March 31, 2023 and December 31, 2022 were \$20.6 million and \$18.2 million, respectively, in the condensed consolidated balance sheets.
+The current and long-term portions of the lease liabilities at March 31, 2023 were \$1.4 million and \$19.3 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the condensed consolidated balance sheets.
+The current and long-term portions of the lease liabilities at December 31, 2022 were \$1.5 million and \$16.7 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the condensed consolidated balance sheets.